-The commission may require, by order or subpæna, to be served on any railroad, in the same manner that a summons is served in a civil action in the court of common pleas, the production within this state, at such time and place as it may designate, of any books, papers or accounts relating to any matter which is the subject of complaint or investigation kept by said railroad in any office or place without the state of Ohio, or verified copies in lieu thereof, if the commission shall so order, in order that an examination thereof may be made by the commission or under its direction, and such Any railroad failing or refusing to comply with any such renalty for refusal to comply with any such renalty for refusal to comply with order or with order or with order or day it shall so fail or refuse, forfeit and pay into the state subpœna. treasury a sum of not less than one hundred dollars nor more than one thousand dollars, to be recovered in a civil action brought in the name of the railroad commission of Ohio.
+c.
+The commission may require, by order or subpoena, to be served on any railroad, in the same manner that a summons is served in a civil action in the circuit court, the production within this state, at such time and place as it may designate, of any books, papers or accounts kept by said railroad in any office or place without the state of Wisconsin, or verified copies in lieu thereof, if the commission shall so order, in order that an examination thercof may be made by the commission or under its direction.
+Any railroad failing or refusing to comply with any such order or subpoena shall, for each day it shall so fail or refuse, forfeit and pay into the state treasury a sum of not less than one hundred dollars nor more than one thousand dollars.